api-evangelist-tools/schema-org-openapi-specs/README.md

-# Schema.org OpenAPI Specs
+# Schema.org JSON Schema and OpenAPI Specs
-This is a collection of OpenAPI Specs for all the Schema.org entities.
+This is a collection of JSON Schema and OpenAPI Specs for all the Schema.org entities.

-You can view the site at: http://schema.org.apis.apievangelist.com/
+You can view the site at: http://schema.org.apievangelist.com/